Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (1) the person, while so employed, is being paid by

-the United States or any political subdivision for the time so employed in addition to any payments he or she may receive from the employer; or
+the United States or any political subdivision for the time so employed in addition to any payments the person may receive from the employer; or

-(2) the person wears any portion of his or her
+(2) the person wears any portion of the person's

 official uniform, emblem of authority, or equipment while so employed.